 The natural sweetener is valued as a vegan alternative to honey and touted for its low glycemic index.
-Foods with a higher glycemic index (GI) tend to trigger a greater surge in blood sugar and insulin—the hormone that helps the sugar get into cells—just after eating.
+Foods with a higher glycemic index (GI) tend to trigger a greater surge in blood sugar and insulin—the hormone that helps the sugar get into cells just after eating.
 (These spikes can be particularly problematic for those with diabetes.
 High-GI foods also tend to make you hungry again sooner because they're digested quickly.)
 According to a study in the American Journal of Clinical Nutrition, agave's GI value is about five times lower than table sugar's.
-Currently no studies compare how, relative to other sugars, agave may affect blood-sugar control.
-But based on the buzz agave’s been generating, we’ll likely see research in the near future.